 To prepare for college, high school students of all grades should enroll in academically appropriate classes.
 Schedules for high school students should balance both core academic classes, such as math, English, science, and so forth, along with challenging extra-curricular options.
 Also, since many community colleges offer both on-campus and distance learning opportunities, a senior should possess computer skills.
 With distance learning, some classes allow students to review lecture material and course information online; if a senior is interested in this, then he or she must be well versed in his/her computer proficiency.
 If a senior is struggling in this area, then high school computer courses can help better prepare seniors for improvement and success.

 Continuing, many high schools offer advanced placement (AP) courses and exams.
 Some AP courses are college-level courses, and they may actually apply towards a senior’s community college degree.
 If a student has enrolled in an AP course and received a score of 3 or higher on their AP exam, then the admissions office at some colleges may approve this score for college credit.
 To prepare a plan of action, you should research the community colleges you are interested in attending, enquiring to see if they give credit for an AP exam that has a 3 or higher score.

 This video gives an overview of learning accommodations at community college.

 Evaluating Learning Accommodations

-If a senior wants to pursue community college course work, but struggles with basic reading, writing, science, or math skills, then some community colleges may actually help prepare such learners, prior to taking core classes.
-Most community colleges do offer developmental curriculum, and they have resource centers dedicated to helping students in an one-on-one teaching environment.
-To find out if a community college offers this specific assistance, a senior can meet with his or her high school counselor, or can visit the learning resources center at specific colleges.
+If a senior wants to pursue community college course work but struggles with basic reading, writing, science, or math skills, then some community colleges may actually help prepare such learners, prior to taking core classes.
+Most community colleges do offer developmental curriculum, and they have resource centers dedicated to helping students in a one-on-one teaching environment.
+To find out if a community college offers this specific assistance, a senior can meet with his or her high school counselor or can visit the learning resources center at specific colleges.
 In doing this, students can find out the special services available to receive the appropriate amount of support once in school.